 - Block plays (when the catcher blocks the runner from reaching the plate)

 - Dropped balls (when the catcher drops the ball)

-“I had been using third-base line extended for years until I learned The Wedge at a clinic two years ago in Binghamton (N.Y.),” said Sal Algozzino, a 23-year umpire who has worked two D-II regionals in his career.
+“I had been using third-base line extended for years until I learned The Wedge at a clinic two years ago in Binghamton (N.Y.),” said Sal Algozzino, a three-decade college baseball umpire.
 “The Wedge allows you to see all types of plays at the plate, but you can’t just stand in one place like we used to do.
 You must be very aggressive and be ready to move.”

 When using The Wedge, some instructors say umpires should act like backpacks for the catchers while others urge umpires to stay on the catcher’s glove-side hip.
 Here are the mechanics of working the wedge:

 - Position yourself 2-3 feet immediately behind the catcher, lining up with the catcher’s left hip.

 - Move in-step with the catcher and remain 2-3 feet behind him.

 - Be prepared to make a final step — the “Read Step” — to see the tag applied.
 Marshall added, “Umpires need to take quiet, purposeful steps as the ball arrives to put themselves into that window to see the play.”